MikeHamilton-RW/release-collector/README.md

 ```

 ## Notes
-- You must provide a tag either via the action input or the git ref (i.e push / create a tag).
-If you do not the action will fail.
-- If the tag of the release you are creating does not exist yet, you should set both the `tag` and `commit` action inputs. `commit` can point to a commit hash or a branch name (ex - `master`).
+- You must have full permissions to the repo you are requesting the release from.
+Future updates will include the ability to skip this and pull from public repos that are not your own.

 ## Trigger via repo dispatch